 Foundation work begins before any court equipment arrives.
 For new builds on raw land or sites without an existing concrete slab, this means excavation, grading, sub-base preparation, and pouring a reinforced concrete slab.

 Budget $15,000 to $25,000 for foundation and site prep on a single new-build court.
-If you already have a concrete slab in good condition, this cost can be significantly reduced, but the slab still needs to be assessed for level, drainage, and anchor point viability before court installation begins.
+If you already have a concrete slab in good condition, this cost can be significantly reduced, but the slab still needs to be assessed for drainage and anchoring before court installation begins.

 Timing is critical here.
 The foundation needs to be complete and cured before installation crews arrive and materials are on-site.
 Coordinating those three timelines, foundation completion, material delivery, and crew availability, is where poorly managed projects lose weeks.